opengauss-mirror/docs/content/en/docs/Developerguide/global_replication_stat.md

 # GLOBAL\_REPLICATION\_STAT<a name="EN-US_TOPIC_0245374813"></a>

 **GLOBAL\_REPLICATION\_STAT**  displays information about log synchronization status on each node, such as the locations where the sender sends logs and where the receiver receives logs.
-To query this view, you must have the  **monadmin**  permission.

 **Table  1**  GLOBAL\_REPLICATION\_STAT columns